@chrisbrown Announces Release Date For #HeartbreakOnAFullMoon And #WelcomeToMyLife Documentary

 Chris Brown has finally announced an official release timeline for his highly anticipated, albeit controversial, Welcome to My Life documentary, as well as a simultaneous release for his eighth studio album, Heartbreak on a Full Moon.

-The announcement appeared on Breezy’s official Instagram page on Tuesday alongside a photo of a fan tattoo bearing resemblance to the rumored artwork for Brown’s impending album, with Chris praising the ink with the term, “dedication.”
+The announcement appeared on Breezy’s official Instagram page on Tuesday alongside a photo of a fan tattoo bearing a resemblance to the rumored artwork for Brown’s impending album, with Chris praising the ink with the term, “dedication.”

 “If this isn’t dedication……,” Chris Brown began in the caption of the post, before going on to reveal a June 2017 release date for his album and documentary.